longhorn/website/content/docs/1.3.3/references/settings.md

 ### General

-#### Allow Node Drain with the Last Healthy Replica
+#### Node Drain Policy

-> Default: `false`
+> Default: `block-if-contains-last-replica`

+Define the policy to use when a node with the last healthy replica of a volume is drained.
+Available options:
-By default, Longhorn will block `kubectl drain` action on a node if the node contains the last healthy replica of a volume.
+- `block-if-contains-last-replica`: Longhorn will block the drain when the node contains the last healthy replica of a volume.
+- `allow-if-replica-is-stopped`: Longhorn will allow the drain when the node contains the last healthy replica of a volume but the replica is stopped.
+  WARNING: possible data loss if the node is removed after draining.
+Select this option if you want to drain the node and do in-place upgrade/maintenance.

-If this setting is enabled, Longhorn will not block `kubectl drain` action on a node even if the node contains the last healthy replica of a volume.
+- `always-allow`: Longhorn will allow the drain even though the node contains the last healthy replica of a volume.
+  WARNING: possible data loss if the node is removed after draining.
+Also possible data corruption if the last replica was running during the draining.

 #### Automatically Cleanup System Generated Snapshot